mincrmatt12/MSign/stm/README.md

 LEDSignCodebase, not public because it'll probably get api keys at some point.

+The code will run on a nucleo-f207zg or the msign, which uses an stm32f205rgt

 ## HUB75

+### Pinout on nucleo

 | Pin   | Mapped |
 | ----- | ------ |